 So this god-thing ended up touching me and healing me.
-He crawled onto my chest but totally spent himself and turned into a tiny baby.
+He crawled onto my chest but had totally spent himself and shrunk into a tiny baby.
 The gash in my thigh had simply disappeared.

 Mum, I have the tiniest baby at my breast.
-Martin dived into the wrecked shops to get formula milk, but this little man doesn’t want it.
+Martin, the bloke I’m working with today, dived into the wrecked shops to get formula milk, but this little man doesn’t want it.

-He’s feeding like mad – but from my soul – and I love it.
+He’s feeding like mad – but from my heart and soul – and I love it.
 He’s wanting all my compassion and courage.
+I didn’t realise I had so much.
 He’s already a bit heavier.
-I just realised souls are infinite – he can get everything he wants from me.
+I think people are all joined in some weird way like we’re bits of the same thing.
+It means he can get everything he wants from me.
 He doesn’t need mortal food.
 Mum, he chose me!
-My soul!
+Me!
 I wonder if all mums feel like this?
-My head is spinning.
+My head’s spinning.

 I hope he’ll get the best bits of me.
-Then he may be able to do that whole riot-stopping thing again – or something.
-That’s my plan.
-Protect him; make him strong again.
+Then he may be able to do that whole riot-stopping thing again if he needs to.
+That’s my plan: protect him – make him strong again.

 Can I come home for a while?
 I’m sure after today’s mayhem I can ask for a break.

-I don’t know how to look after babies, angels or whatever, but I think I want to do it somewhere quiet.
+I don’t know how to look after babies, angels or whatever, but I think I want to do it somewhere quiet with you.

 ©Gary Bonn 2013